-What happens in Oakton when the lease term ends?
+What happens in Oakton when the lease ends?

 At the end of the lease term in Oakton, either party can opt to end the tenancy.
-The rental investor could choose not to renew the lease or the renter could choose to not to renew the lease.
-If the landlord wishes to end the lease, or conclude our rental management services, please send us written notice as described in your management agreement.
+The landlord could choose not to renew the lease or the renter could choose to not to renew the lease.
+If the rental owner wishes to end the lease, or conclude our management services, please send us written notice as described in your property management agreement.

 - Month-to-month --- This will include a large rent increase.